-The Best Investment Bet: Look for Fixer-Uppers in Outlying Boroughs
+The Best Investment Bet for 2022: Look for Fixer-Uppers in Outlying Boroughs

 As confidence in the housing market grows, the number of buyers increases.
 So too, then, does your competition.
-To avoid competing with deeper investor pockets while still achieving solid potential returns, I recommend looking towards Queens, the Bronx, Staten Island or some areas of Brooklyn for a property that has yet to peak in price.
-Nearby, buying investment property in New Jersey also offers a much more affordable market in which to find investment opportunities.
+To avoid competing with deeper investor pockets while still achieving solid potential returns, I recommend looking towards Queens, the Bronx, Staten Island, or some areas of Brooklyn for a property that has yet to peak in price.
+Nearby, New Jersey’s distressed properties offer more affordable investment opportunities in 2022.